CoderAcademy-DEV-MERN-Group/DEV1003-Assessment01/Software Architecture Pattern.md

     style E fill: indigo
 ```

-We will break down MVC into its compenents in more detail, and how they're applied in our project below.
+We will break down MVC into its components in more detail, and how they're applied in our project below.

 ---

 ### Model

 The **Model** component of MVC, put simply, handles the data.
-Whichever database system is chosen in a project handles validation and sanitisation of any and all data associated with the aplication.
+Whichever database system is chosen in a project handles validation and sanitisation of any and all data associated with the application.
 In our case, using **Mongoose** to interact with a **MongoDB** noSQL database.
 Mongoose schemas and models will be used to create and validate object data, which will be accessed by the **Express** controller component, and passed to the **React** view component.

 ### View

 The **View** component of MVC is, drumroll, what the user views!
 The user interfaces with the application at the view level, and it presents data to the user.
-Our **React** frontend wil lrender interactive UI components (EG. Movie cards, user profiles, leaderboards.)
+Our **React** frontend will render interactive UI components (EG. Movie cards, user profiles, leaderboards.)
 The view will receive data from the controller and display it in a user-friendly way, whilst also capturing view layer interactions (EG. Listening to a `button` for a `click` event) and to trigger actions in the controller.

 ### Controller